canonical/ubuntu-server-documentation/tutorial/managing-software.rst

     Get:1 http://archive.ubuntu.com/ubuntu noble-updates/main amd64 libopeniscsiusr amd64 2.1.9-3ubuntu5.1 [49.1 kB]

 APT combines the various elements; the package name (``libopeniscsiusr``), version (``2.1.9-3ubuntu5.1``), source (``noble-updates/main``), etc into a single URL that it can use for the download.
-It then unpacks the package and applies the upgrade to the system.
+The package is then unpacked, and the upgrade applied to the system.

 .. note::
     These commands only upgrade the packages for the release of Ubuntu that we are using (24.04 LTS).
-If we wanted to upgrade to the next release of Ubuntu, we would use the ``do-release-upgrade`` command.
-See this guide on :ref:`how to upgrade your release <upgrade-your-release>` for more information.
+If we wanted to upgrade the entire system to the next release of Ubuntu (e.g. from 22.04 LTS to 24.04 LTS), we would use the ``do-release-upgrade`` command.
+See this guide on
+    :ref:`how to upgrade your release <upgrade-your-release>` for more information.

 It's important to know that ``apt upgrade`` will only handle packages that can be